joinnextblock/protocol-attn/README.md

 - Some clients support block list import/export
 - Clients MAY suggest blocks based on user behavior

-Block lists are essential for ensuring PROMOTION VIEWERS maintain control over their content experience while participating in the promotional ecosystem.
+Block lists are essential for ensuring PROMOTION Viewers maintain control over their content experience while participating in the promotional ecosystem.

 ## How do PROMOTIONS begin and end?